Road to prosperity

-May 13, 2018-The rekindling of the 900 MW Arun 3 hydropower project is one of the massive infrastructural developments that the country has been promised by its incumbent Prime Minister KP Sharma Oli.
+The rekindling of the 900 MW Arun 3 hydropower project is one of the massive infrastructural developments that the country has been promised by its incumbent Prime Minister KP Sharma Oli.
 In a neoliberal world interconnected by trade and transport, development projects are necessary for Nepal if it is to benefit from the current economic model in place.
 However, it is increasingly becoming clear that the ride to Oli’s promised land of ‘prosperity’ is paved by effacing dissenting voices and disregarding environmental concerns.

 The fast track road, if completed as planned, will provide easy access between Kathmandu and the proposed Nijgadh International Airport.
 But the road construction, sanctioned by the government and spearheaded by the Nepal Army, is forcing itself through traditional Newa neighbourhoods in Khokana, displacing hundreds from their ancestral way of life.
 When these disgruntled people marched on the streets to make their plight visible, the state resorted to violence.